laminas/laminas-authentication/doc/book/zend.authentication.adapter.ldap.md

 ldap.server2.baseDn = "CN=Users,DC=w,DC=net"
 ```

-The above configuration will instruct `Zend\Authentication\Adapter\Ldap` to attempt to authenticate
+The above configuration will instruct `Laminas\Authentication\Adapter\Ldap` to attempt to authenticate
 users with the OpenLDAP server `s0.foo.net` first.
 If the authentication fails for any reason, the
 AD server `dc1.w.net` will be tried.